finos/waltz/TESTING.md

 ## When and how tests run

-- **On every pull request and push:** the `maven-dual-build.yml` GitHub Actions workflow builds the multi-module Maven project and runs the automated test suite (Java integration tests and frontend `waltz-ng` mocha tests; mocha results are published as CI test output).
+- **Unit and integration tests (Java):** run on every pull request and push via the `maven-dual-build.yml` GitHub Actions workflow, which builds the multi-module Maven project and runs the suite.
+These MUST pass before a pull request is merged (current behaviour).
+- **Frontend tests (`waltz-ng` mocha):** run in the same workflow; results are published as CI test output.
+- **End-to-end (Playwright):** a growing e2e suite (applications, technology, measurables, surveys, assessments, app-groups, flows, …) runs in CI via the `playwright-e2e` job.
+It runs on pull requests; coverage continues to grow, and it is being stabilised toward becoming a hard merge gate.
 - **Locally:** contributors run the suite with the standard Maven build (`mvn verify` / the documented build command) before opening a pull request.
-- **End-to-end:** a Playwright e2e suite (applications, technology, measurables, surveys, assessments, app-groups, flows, …) runs in CI via the `playwright-e2e` job; coverage continues to grow.

 ## Test expectations for changes